French far-right party elects new leader to replace Le Pen | Politics

 - France

-An ambitious 27-year-old is vying against a longtime heavyweight in France's main far-right party to replace Marine Le Pen as leader of the resurgent National Rally in a contest culminating on Saturday at a party congress.
+Bardella, an ambitious 27-year-old and outspoken member of the European Parliament, won an internal party vote with 85 per cent support, according to results announced at a party congress in Paris.

+He becomes the first person to lead the anti-immigration party who doesn't have the Le Pen name since it was founded a half-century ago.

-The congress comes as the anti-immigration party is seeking to capitalise on a breakthrough showing in legislative elections this year.
+The National Rally is seeking to capitalise on a breakthrough showing in legislative elections this year and growing support for far-right parties elsewhere in Europe, notably in neighbouring Italy.

 It's also facing broad public anger over a racist comment this week by a National Rally member in parliament that cast doubt on years of efforts to soften the party's image.

-Jordan Bardella, the younger candidate and an outspoken member of the European Parliament, is widely tipped to win and become the first person to lead the party that doesn't have the Le Pen name since its creation a half-century ago.

-Marine Le Pen has said she wants to focus on leading the party's 89 lawmakers in the National Assembly and is still expected to wield significant power in party leadership.
+Marine Le Pen has said she wants to focus on leading the party's 89 lawmakers in the National Assembly.

+She's still expected to wield significant power in party leadership, and run again for the presidency in 2027.

-Bardella has been the interim president of the National Rally since Le Pen entered the presidential race last year.
+Bardella had been the interim president of the National Rally since Le Pen entered the presidential race last year.

-His opponent Louis Aliot, 53, is the mayor of Perpignan and has been a senior official of the National Rally for two decades.
-He has been a fervent supporter of Le Pen's rise and is a former romantic partner of hers.
+He beat out rival Louis Aliot, 53, the mayor of Perpignan and a senior official of the National Rally for two decades.

+Alliot, who is a fervent supporter of Le Pen's rise and a former romantic partner of hers, won 15 per cent of the party vote.

 "Bardella is part of a generation of young, very young, people who engaged themselves behind Marine Le Pen in the 2010s and who probably wouldn't have joined the National Rally during Jean-Marie Le Pen's era," political scientist Jean-Yves Camus told The Associated Press.